gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 ### Prior risk estimate and health of the patient

 In this subproblem, the prior risk estimate is given and therefore the node $R0$ is in effect a deterministic node.
-In decision programming a deterministic node is added as a chance node, for which the probability of one state is set to one and the probabilities of the rest of the states are set to zero.
+In decision programming a deterministic node is added as a chance node for which the probability of one state is set to one and the probabilities of the rest of the states are set to zero.
 In this case

 $$ℙ(R0 = 12%)=1$$
 and